Every year thousands of young recruits join the US Army Infantry.

 In these moments it will be up to you to recognize the moment, resist it and overcome it.

-Focus on your goal and keep moving forward.
+Focus on your goal, work hard and keep moving forward.

 This is what mental toughness is all about.

-It's about overcoming the obstacles that you will find by maintaining self-discipline.
+It's about overcoming the obstacles that you will find by maintaining and developing self-discipline.

 When you decide to adopt self-discipline and become a professional you will find yourself feeling overwhelmed by the reality of what is ahead of you.